vzijden/JFR_examples/streaming/README.md

 # Event streaming
 This project demonstrates the capabilities of the JFR event streaming that is available since JDK 14.
 In this example, custom JFR from a webservice are streamed to a realtime dashboard using Grafana and InfluxDB.

+## Perquisites
+- JDK 14 or later
+- Docker
 ### Note on event streaming and performance

 #### Comparison with performance of other realtime monitoring solutions?

 ## Running